share with friends

 General Information

 Mt.
 Diablo is a very popular State Park in the East Bay that offers many hiking trails, camping options, and excellent views of the Bay Area and east towards the Sierra Nevada Mountain Range.
-It is no coincidence that Diablo is “Devil” in Spanish, an appropriate name for this lengthy and challenging East Bay bike climb.
+It is no coincidence that Diablo means “Devil” in Spanish, an appropriate name for this lengthy and challenging East Bay bike climb.

 The summit of Mt.
 Diablo offers the best full 360° views anywhere in the Bay Area.

 There is a historic beacon tower and museum-like visitor center at this bicycle climb’s finish.
-According to an article about Mount Diablo’s history and use as an “initial point”, this mountain is “the starting point for the establishment of land boundaries throughout most of Northern California and all of Nevada.
+According to an article about Mount Diablo’s history and use as an “initial point,” this mountain is “the starting point for the establishment of land boundaries throughout most of Northern California and all of Nevada.
 The summit is the location of the "Initial Point," the north/south meridian, and east/west baseline intersection point that is the basis for most Northern California and Nevada property boundaries” (read full article here).

 MT.
 DIABLO VISITOR CENTER AT THE MOUNTAIN'S SUMMIT

 Mt.
-Diablo Summit
+Diablo Summit.

 Visitor Center parking lot and beacon.